cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 - spell/run-length extension beyond the simple day-of-year percentile case.
-As of Friday, July 31, 2026, simple one-threshold day-of-year percentile spell reducers such as ``sum_of_spell_lengths`` now use an optimized compiled union-mask path after Kraken validation against ``master``.
+As of Friday, July 31, 2026, simple one-threshold day-of-year percentile spell reducers such as ``sum_of_spell_lengths`` now use an optimized compiled union-mask path after exact real-data validation against the trusted reference path.
 More complex spell cases still fall back.
 - compound percentile shapes beyond the currently validated split.
 As of Sunday, August 2, 2026:

-  - multi-variable compound counts such as ``CD`` can reuse bootstrap component masks and stay field-identical to the fresh ``master`` baseline on Kraken real data;
+  - multi-variable compound counts such as ``CD`` can reuse bootstrap component masks and stay field-identical to the trusted reference path on representative real datasets;
   - single-variable bounded scalar guards such as
     ``> 90 doy_per AND <= 30 degC`` or
     ``> 90 doy_per OR <= 10 degC`` now use a dedicated compiled path
-    and are field-identical on Kraken real data for ``count_occurrences``, ``average``, ``sum`` and
+    and are field-identical on representative real datasets for ``count_occurrences``, ``average``, ``sum`` and
     ``fraction_of_total``.